 Using visual elements, and style guidelines from the branding included in the style tile and UI kit, I created the final design with the applied UI.

-With this prototype, I tested the Kai application.
-Users were able to complete the task flows to create a donation, and to navigate the application.
-Small alterations were made to the navigation of the application, giving users a destination after tracking a pickup driver, and to save a partially completed donation pickup.
+With the Invision prototype, I tested 5 users in person.
+Users were able to complete the task flow to create a donation, but found some difficulty navigating the application.
+Alterations were made to the UX design of the application to simplify the navigation and give users a destination after tracking a pickup driver, and to save a partially completed donation pickup.

 During testing, users saw opportunities for messaging features to be added to the application, and had questions regarding restrictions on accepted donation items made by receiving organizations.

 If work were to be continued on the Kai application, I see potential to scale the products, making them available to other cities and organizations making food donations.
 Kai would also benefit from the addition of application features for drivers to manage routs, schedules, and to communicate with donors and recipients.
 It would also benefit from features geared toward donation recipients to make requests or restrictions for accepted donation items, and messaging capabilities to stay in contact with drivers and donors.